Phone-GWP-group

 Ensure your date is correct

-Perhaps obviously, your export packing list should incorporate the date.
+As you might expect, your export packing list should include the date.

 Doing so proves advantageous for all parties involved, providing you and the consignee with evidence of the shipment’s timing.

-This visibility is helpful for you should you decide to change transport options in the future, particularly if the change is driven by the expected timeframe for your goods to arrive with the end user.
+This visibility is helpful if you decide to change transport options in the future, particularly if the change is driven by the expected arrival timeframe for your goods at the end user.

-A date also helps identify the package should it become lost.
+A date also helps to identify the package should it become lost.

-When creating your export packing list, include contact information for the shipper (yourself) and the exporter (shipment company).
+When creating your export packing list, include contact information for the shipper (yourself) and the exporter (the shipping company).

-This step proves beneficial in the event of unforeseen issues, aiding third parties in resolving any complications.
+This step is beneficial in the event of unforeseen issues, helping third parties resolve any complications.

 Additionally, it serves as a proactive measure for you and your exporter to manage risks and navigate insurance claims efficiently.

 A consignee refers to the individual or entity receiving the goods you are exporting.
-It is imperative to feature their contact details on your export packing list to facilitate communication in case of loss or misplacement during transit.
+It is imperative to include their contact details on your export packing list to facilitate communication in the event of loss or misplacement during transportation.

 Mitigating delivery complications

-One vital detail to include in your export packing list is the origin address of the cargo.
+One vital detail to include in your export packing list is the cargo’s origin address.

-If there are any issues or problems with your goods during the journey, the responsible party needs to know where to send the items.
-This information could also prove valuable if the destination address is difficult to locate or there are delivery complications.
+If there are any issues with your goods during their journey, the responsible party needs to know where to send them.
+This information could also be valuable if the destination address is difficult to find or if there are delivery complications.

 The destination address of the cargo

-Arguably, the most vital information to incorporate into your export packing list is the destination address of the cargo.
+Arguably, the most vital information to include in your export packing list is the cargo’s destination address.

-This detail is sought after by everyone involved in the process.
-It becomes especially vital when utilising multi-modal freight forwarding, emphasising the need to consistently ensure the presence of this information on your packing list.
+These details are sought after by everyone involved in the process.
+It becomes especially vital when utilising multimodal freight forwarding, emphasising the need to include this information on your packing list consistently.

 Total packages